balanced/balanced-docs/overview/rev1/guides/balanced-js.rst

 -----------------------

 .. note::
-  :header_class: alert alert-tab
+  :header_class: alert alert-tab-yellow
-  :body_class: alert alert-gray
+  :body_class: alert alert-yellow

   This may not work on very old browsers.
 For more information on how to support older browsers, `quirksmode`_ provides a tutorial on how to get